Home k8s part 2 deploying a web app

 (...)

-Download the mongo-express.yaml deployment, service, the configmap mongo-configmap.yaml and start the deployment and marvel at our nodejs web server.
+Download the mongo-express.yaml deployment, start the svc+deployment and marvel at our nodejs web server.

 1